 Under the Packaged Retail and Insurance-based Investment Products (PRIIPs) regulations, insurers providing non-pensions savings products have to produce Key Information Documents (KIDs) as of 1 January 2018.

-As we explained in our previous KIDs blog (/comment-insight/blog/2017/07/04/oh-fantastic-kids-have-be-stochastic/), these documents require market risk measures (‘MRMs’) and future performance scenarios figures to be produced based on “bootstrapping” historic performance data.
+As we explained in our previous KIDs blog – Oh, fantastic, KIDs have to be stochastic! – these documents require market risk measures (‘MRMs’) and future performance scenarios figures to be produced based on “bootstrapping” historic performance data.

 For products that have had varying asset allocations and no fixed risk limits over the observation period – such as most with-profits funds – the risk measure will be calculated using the current asset mix and historic asset returns.